Skill Demand Index

 Jobs Analyzed

-Most employers want Marketing Technology experience at architect level, not just familiarity.
+Most employers want Marketing Technology Experience at hands-on daily use, not textbook knowledge.

 Overview